Transfer Pricing Without Group Valuation: A Smarter Approach

 When Transfer Prices Distort the True Cost Picture

-For years, SAP's answer to this challenge was the Group Valuation currency type — a parallel ledger within the Material Ledger designed to hold a separate cost view stripped of intercompany margins.
+For years, SAP's answer to this challenge was the Group Valuation currency type; a parallel ledger within the Material Ledger designed to hold a separate cost view stripped of intercompany margins.
 In theory, it solves the problem elegantly.
-In practice, it introduces significant implementation complexity, data governance overhead, and constraints that many organisations find disproportionate to the benefit.
-There is, however, a smarter path — one that achieves the same analytical outcome without activating Group Valuation at all.
+In practice, it introduces significant implementation complexity, data governance overhead, and constraints that many organizations find disproportionate to the benefit.
+There is, however, a smarter path, one that achieves the same analytical outcome without activating Group Valuation at all.

 This article explores that approach: Parallel Actual Costing via the Alternative Valuation Run (AVR) in SAP S/4HANA.
 We will walk through the business problem, the mechanics of the solution, its five-layer architecture, and the concrete benefits it delivers for finance and controlling teams.